 All staff members are performance-reviewed formally on an annual basis, but this does not preclude regular and ongoing feedback of a formative nature.
 The organisation has a formal peer observation procedure in which all the teaching staff participate.
 In fact, the staff members informally engage in peer observation on an ongoing basis, including being able to remotely observe online teaching by their colleagues.
 Teaching staff commented on the value of the peer observation process and were able to cite examples of how they had improved teaching delivery as a result.
-AIC management encourages staff to engage in professional development activities and supports them to do so.
+The Alphacrucis Ltd management encourages staff to engage in professional development activities and supports them to do so.
 Professional development for staff is strategically driven, based on the needs of the organisation identified through feedback and planning.
 For instance, the lead-up to degree teaching was preceded by an emphasis on staff gaining higher qualifications and a significant lift in their research focus.
-Teaching staff on the degree are active in research.